Schwinger effect with backreaction in 1+1D massive QED with a strong external field

-In appendix~\ref{app:energy expectation value} we show that the total energy $\mathcal{E}$ is equal to the expectation value of the Hamiltonian \eqref{eq:Hamiltonian QED boson} to order $m$ after adding back in the non-dynamical term $\tfrac{1}{2}E_C^2$.
-Thus $\mathcal{E}$ is truly the energy of the system.
+This establishes the fact that $\mathcal{E}$ is truly the energy of the system.
 However, this simplicity does not extend to the division into particle and field: the ``energies'' $\mathcal{E}_{\rm particle}$ and $\mathcal{E}_{\rm field}$ are not equal to the expectation values of their quantum counterparts.